sebasjm/antlr/README.txt

 * updated build.xml for future Ant compatibility, thanks to Matt Benson.

+* various tests in TestRewriteTemplate and TestSyntacticPredicateEvaluation were using the old 'channel' vs. new '$channel' notation.
+  TestInterpretedParsing didn't pick up an earlier change to CommonToken.
+  Reported by Matt Benson.

 November 29, 2006

 *  optimized semantic predicate evaluation so that p||!p yields true.